University of Michigan-Flint Alcohol and Other Drug (AOD) Policy

 The University of Michigan-Flint will refuse advertising inconsistent with the fundamental missions of the University, or in conflict with the image the University seeks to project or the well-being of the University community.
 Examples of advertisements that will not be accepted include:

 - Alcoholic beverages

 A copy of this policy statement will be distributed to all faculty, staff and students three times per year (January, May, and September) via email.

 Biennially the University shall review its "Alcohol and Other Drugs Prevention Program and Policy" to determine effectiveness and implement changes, if needed, and to ensure that the University's disciplinary sanctions are consistently enforced.

-For More Information concerning this policy, contact the Vice Chancellor for Student Affairs at 810-762-3434.
+For More Information concerning this policy, contact the Office of the Vice Chancellor for Student Affairs at 810-762-3434.

 Review completed by the Office of General Counsel August, 2017